natanieljr/droidmate/DEVELOPING.md

 * __Deny__: Generates a runtime exception when the API is accessed.
 * __Mock__: Return a predefined value

 It is also possible to customize each API.
-Tweo customizations are available:
+Two customizations are available:
 * __Custom code__: Configure the API policy as `Allow` and write the custom code in the __\<invoke>__ tag.
 * __Custom return value__: Configure the API policy as `Mock` and change the value of the tag __\<defaultValue>__.